GoldenbergLab/lab-helper-codes/image_manipulation/readme.md

-**PROCESS for image formatting:**
+# Image Manipulation

 1. Make a backup folder – in case you mess up you don’t want to restore everything from scratch
-2. Open picture_format.ipynb.
+2. Open `picture_format.ipynb`.
 There you will see a step by step breakdown
 3. Loop 1 renames all files
 4. Intermittent cell allows you to preview your cropped image to only include the face of the morph
 5. Loop 2 crops all files